MolahSibal/Rotary-Double-Inverted-Pendulum/README.md

 ## Author

 **Peter Jang**
 B.Eng.
-Aerospace Engineering — Avionics - University of Concordia, Montreal, Quebec Research conducted at the University of Waterloo
+Aerospace Engineering — Avionics
+Research conducted at the University of Waterloo
+##